misiektoja/instagram_monitor/docs/setup-and-first-run.md

 For Docker or Docker Compose, choose **Import from Firefox after setup**.
 The wizard asks whether Docker runs on macOS, standard Linux, Linux with Snap, Linux with Flatpak, Windows PowerShell or Windows Command Prompt.
 It then prints the matching command to mount the signed-in host profile read-only once and save the imported login in the persistent `instagram_monitor_session` volume.
 Windows commands use the Firefox profile under `%APPDATA%\Mozilla\Firefox`.

-Firefox import works in every local installation without an extra package.
-Chrome, Brave and Chromium import works on macOS and Linux with the optional browser dependency.
-Container setup uses Firefox because Chromium cookie decryption needs a password service from the host that is not available inside the container.
+Firefox import works on macOS, Linux and Windows without an extra package.
+Containers use Firefox.
+Chrome, Brave and Chromium import needs the optional browser dependency and works only on macOS and Linux.
 See [Session Login Using Browser Cookies](configuration.md#option-3-session-login-using-browser-cookies-recommended).

-If no targets or Web Dashboard setting have been saved, running the tool with no arguments opens the wizard in an interactive terminal.
-Leave its targets question empty then select **Web dashboard** to save an empty browser control panel.
-If `TARGET_USERNAMES` contains saved targets, the same command starts monitoring them.
-If only the Web Dashboard is enabled, it starts an empty browser control panel where you can add targets.
-A run with no target and no Web Dashboard reports the missing target with a `To fix:` action and a `Guide:` link rather than printing the whole help screen.
+Running without arguments starts the targets saved in `TARGET_USERNAMES`.
+With only the Web Dashboard enabled, it opens an empty control panel where you can add targets.
+If neither is saved, an interactive run opens the setup wizard.

 <a id="not-sure-which-mode-you-want"></a>
 ## Not sure which command you need?